jpstevens/mocha-shared/README.md

 ## Installation

-In the root project of your directory, run the command:
+In the root directory of your project, run the command:
 ```
 npm install mocha-shared --save-dev
 ```